Mentoring trajectory for PhD students

 2. On ... (date to be determined), there will be an introductory workshop explaining the concept of mentoring and discussing aspects like the mentoring process, personal expectations, possible conversation topics, etc. The workshop is organized for mentors and mentees intermixed.
 Attendance is not obligatory, but is considered very helpful as it can give some guidance to the later meetings.
 The workshop will take place in room A4 (building D, Campus Diepenbeek).

 The workshop is organized specifically for people participating in the mentor-mentee trajectory, but is also open to people interested in the topic who are not a mentor/mentee this academic year.

 If you would like to attend the workshop, please register here. (registration closed)

 3. All mentors and mentees will receive a lunch voucher, so they can plan their first meeting at one of the university restaurants.

 There is also a mentoring trajectory for postdocs, meant to support young academics in their career planning.

 The mentoring is a one to one interaction between an experienced academic (mentor) and a less experienced one (mentee).
 It is a nonhierarchical relationship.
 Mentor and mentee are meeting each other on a regular basis and exchange experiences.
 Mentoring = intensive role-model learning.

 Advantages for the mentee are: career progression, job satisfaction, increased self-esteem, personal development, and a broader network.

-The duration of the mentoring project is one year.
+The duration of the mentoring trajectory is one to two years.
 Selection of mentees and matching of mentees and mentors is done by a steering committee.
-New mentees can probably start medio 2018.
+New mentees have started in 2017-2018 and the current trajectory will continue during academic year 2018-2019.
 More information: Bie Nielandt.